leon4rd/test/README.md

-## I fear for the calendar, its days are numbered.
+## What are the strongest days of the week?
+Saturday and Sunday...the rest are weekdays.